-ROCKY MOUNTAIN NORDIC DIVISION 2014/2015 POLICIES AND CODES OF CONDUCT
+ROCKY MOUNTAIN NORDIC DIVISION 2019/2020 POLICIES AND CODES OF CONDUCT

-The Rocky Mountain Nordic Division (RMN) is a community based (501) (c) (3) non-profit organization dedicated to providing the opportunity for children and adolescents to learn and excel in the sport of skiing.
-This goal is approached at all levels, from learning basic skills to the highest degree of competition; regional, national and international.
-The Rocky Mountain Nordic Division provides a vehicle for athletes to enhance their athletic skill, and in the process of doing so, to build character.
-It is a place to learn our core values: commitment, teamwork, discipline and citizenship.
-It is a place to learn goal setting, social skills, a work ethic and healthy competitive attitudes.
+The Rocky Mountain Nordic Division (RMN) is a community based (501) (c) (3) non-profit organization dedicated to providing the opportunity for children and adolescents to learn and excel in the sport of cross country skiing.
+This goal is approached at all levels, from learning basic skills to the highest degree of competition; regional, national, and international.
+The RMN provides a vehicle for athletes to enhance their athletic skills, and in the process of doing so, to build character.
+It is a place to learn our core values: commitment, teamwork, discipline, and citizenship.
+It is a place to learn goal setting, social skills, a work ethic, and healthy competitive attitudes.
 It is our goal as coaches and staff to bring together these elements in programs which build self-esteem and a sense of accomplishment in each athlete.

 CODES OF CONDUCT

-Each member of a Rocky Mountain Nordic competitive team shall conduct themselves in a manner that exemplifies good personal behavior, citizenship and sportsmanship.
+Each member of a Rocky Mountain Nordic competitive team shall conduct themselves in a manner that exemplifies good personal behavior, citizenship, and sportsmanship.
 Specific rules of conduct include, but are not limited to the following:

-- Competitors shall abstain from the use of illegal drugs, consumption of alcohol and any form of tobacco while involved in any Club-related activity (i.e. travel training or competition).
+1. Competitors shall abstain from the use of illegal drugs, consumption of alcohol and any form of tobacco while involved in any Club-related activity (i.e. travel training or competition).
 Use of these substances by athletes in non-club related activities would also be considered a breach of the RMN Code of Conduct.

-- Competitors shall abstain from the use of profane or abusive language.
+2. Competitors shall abstain from the use of profane or abusive language.

-- Competitors shall conduct themselves in an honest manner, with no stealing or misrepresentation whatsoever.
+3. Competitors shall conduct themselves in an honest manner, with no stealing or misrepresentation whatsoever.

-- Competitors shall show self-control and have consideration for others.
+4. Competitors shall show self-control and have consideration for others.

-- No competitor will engage in any form of hazing or bullying.
+5. No competitor will engage in any form of hazing or bullying.

-- All team members have the inherent right to learn.
+6. All team members have the inherent right to learn.
 No one is allowed to interfere or prevent others from learning.

-- Competitors shall respect other’s belongings.
+7. Competitors shall respect other’s belongings.
 Tampering with other athletes’ equipment will not be tolerated.

-- Team members will maintain a neat and clean appearance during travel and competition.
+8. Team members will maintain a neat and clean appearance during travel and competition.

-- Rocky Mountain Nordic issued uniforms must be worn during RMN scheduled events.
+9. Rocky Mountain Nordic issued uniforms must be worn during RMN scheduled events.
 Athletes wearing team uniforms during non-club scheduled events will be considered representatives of RMN and should conduct themselves responsibly and with the highest degree of citizenship.

-- All athletes will present themselves in a responsible and respectful manner when traveling with the Rocky Mountain Nordic Division.
+11. All athletes will present themselves in a responsible and respectful manner when traveling with the Rocky Mountain Nordic Division.

-- All athletes will respect the property of hotels or other accommodations while traveling.
+12. All athletes will respect the property of hotels or other accommodations while traveling.
 Individuals will be personally liable for any damage incurred as a result of their actions.